aztfmod/rovergo/readme.md

 A project to undertake re-writing the [Rover tool](https://github.com/aztfmod/rover) in Go

-Uses [Cobra](https://github.com/spf13/cobra) to provide the framework for a robust and familiar CLI tool and [Viper](https://github.com/spf13/viper) for configuration
+Uses [Cobra](https://github.com/spf13/cobra) to provide the framework for a robust and familiar CLI tool.

 This is a breaking change from the previous version with large scale changes.